ToniaSanzo/FibonacciHeap/README.md

     www.cs.princeton.edu/~wayne/teaching/fibonacci-heap.pdf

     Fibonacci heap was invented by Fredman and Tarjan, 1986.
-    I did extensive QA on this program, but if you do discover a bug please contact me at <sanzo.tonia@gmail.com>
+    I did extensive QA on this program, but if you discover a bug please contact me at <sanzo.tonia@gmail.com>

     ______________________________________________________________